Russia-Ukraine war: What happened today (May 26)

 As Thursday draws to a close in Kyiv and in Moscow, here are the key developments of the day:

+Battling in eastern Ukraine reached a "maximum intensity," the Ukrainian deputy defense minister said.
+Russia continued to make incremental gains, sending smaller units to go after smaller towns in the east's Donbas region, according to the Pentagon.
+A senior U.S. defense official said that 85 howitzers are now in Ukraine and over 400 Ukrainian soldiers were trained to use them.
+In Ukraine's northeast, meanwhile, a governor said Russia was shelling and hitting civilians in Kharkiv.

-Russian President Vladimir Putin said Moscow would help efforts to overcome global food shortages in return for sanctions relief, according to a Kremlin readout from his phone call with Italian Prime Minister Mario Draghi.
+Russian President Vladimir Putin said Moscow would make a significant contribution to overcome global food shortages in return for sanctions relief, according to a Kremlin readout from his phone call with Italian Prime Minister Mario Draghi.
 The British foreign minister swiftly responded that "Putin is trying to hold the world to ransom."
 Western powers accuse Russia of blocking key Ukrainian exports like wheat from access to ports currently under the control of Russia's Black Sea fleet.
 Yet Russian fertilizer and grain sales have also been snagged by sanctions — a contributing factor to rising world food prices.

-Battling in eastern Ukraine remains an "active kinetic fight" — not a stalemate, a senior U.S. defense official said.
-Ukraine's deputy defense minister described the fighting as reaching a "maximum intensity."
-Russia continued to make incremental gains, sending smaller units to go after smaller towns in the east's Donbas region, according to the Pentagon.
-The U.S. official added that 85 howitzers were now in Ukraine and over 400 Ukrainian soldiers were trained to use them.
-In Ukraine's northeast, meanwhile, a governor said Russia was shelling and hitting civilians in Kharkiv.

 Ukraine's President Volodymyr Zelenskyy sharply criticized suggestions by former U.S. Sectary of State Henry Kissinger that Ukraine should cede some territory to Russia as a way to end the war.
 Speaking in his nightly address, Zelenskyy castigated Kissinger for "emerging from the deep past and saying that a piece of Ukraine should be given to Russia."
 Kissinger, who turns 99 on Friday, called for Russia-Ukraine peace negotiations to start within the next two months during a speech at the World Economic Forum in Davos, Switzerland, on Tuesday.
 He also suggested the two sides return to the status quo before Russia's February invasion — when Russia already controlled parts of eastern and southern Ukraine.
 Zelenskyy compared Kissinger's remarks to Europe's appeasement of Nazi Germany before World War II.